This blog post may contain affiliate links. Please read the full disclosure for more information.

 2.2.
 Eat fresh superfruits

-Superfruits such as blueberries, raspberries, strawberries, and blackberries are packed with vitamins, minerals, and good carbs, which give me a little energy boost and help regain my focus.
+Superfruits such as blueberries, raspberries, strawberries, and blackberries are packed with vitamins, minerals, and good carbs, which give me a little energy boost and help me regain my focus.

 2.3.
 Listen to audiobooks